johnfawole/courses/eth-101/lesson-eth-1.md

 Upon review, you will then recieve an NFT Certificate that can be added to your LinkedIn or Resume.

-🔑 Coding experience is required, the key is to push through the lessons to learn the big picture concepts and you will pick up languages like Solidity as you build.
+🔑 Coding experience is required.
+The key is to push through the lessons to learn the big picture concepts and you will pick up languages like Solidity as you build.

 ### What's the Ethereum Blockchain?